mitsuba-renderer/drjit/docs/python.rst

 .. code-block:: cpp

-   namespace ek = enoki;
+   namespace dr = drjit;

 and in Python:

 .. code-block:: cpp

-   import enoki as ek
+   import drjit as dr

 .. _python-types: